Sleep Disorder Medications (cont.)

 - Anti-Parkinson drugs

-These drugs may be used to treat conditions that contribute to sleep disruption such as restless leg syndrome and periodic limb movement disorder (nocturnal myoclonus syndrome).
+These drugs may be used to treat conditions that contribute to sleep disruption such as restless legs syndrome as a second line drug.

 Get tips for better sleep.